 Don’t bring pets that aren’t suitable for trekking, and use good judgment when doing so.
 Not every dog makes an excellent hiking partner when you take into account elements like breed, size, personality, and age.
 It is not recommended for dogs who cannot manage strenuous activity to go hiking.
 Some animals may find it difficult and hazardous to travel steep or uneven terrain.

 Train your dog well in advance if you want him to carry some of the hiking gear.
-He began by carrying smaller loads and going on short walks before progressing to carrying greater loads.
-Dogs in excellent physical condition should be able to carry up to 25% of their body weight.
+Begin by carrying smaller loads and going on short walks before progressing to carrying greater loads.
+Dogs in excellent physical condition should be able to carry up to 20% of their body weight.
 Make sure your dog is in good enough physical condition to go on a trek and carry a pack by seeing your veterinarian.

 Before starting a hike, you should always make sure that dogs are allowed on the trail.
 The majority of national and state parks do not accept dogs, so you should be aware of that.
 When planning your hike, check online or get in touch with the managing organization to find out if their trails are dog-friendly.
 Dogs should always be kept on a leash for their protection, even if it isn’t required by law.